kimwoojoo/finamProject/README.md

 (This screen shot should be included in a git repository and a final report).

-pi : gcc -o SFREAL FinalSmartFarm.c -lwiringPi -lpthread -lmysqlclient pi : ./SFCREAL
+pi : gcc -o SFCREAL FinalSmartFarm.c -lwiringPi -lpthread -lmysqlclient

+pi : ./SFCREAL

 ![1](https://user-images.githubusercontent.com/30142775/40271870-d6a6479e-5bde-11e8-90d6-d60260ac2cd0.png)